 Music Sells.
 99% of the people in the world love some type of music.
 Music is an integral part of our everyday lives, whether we're working out to it, leisurely listening to it, going to a concert, watching a movie or show, shopping, worshipping, partying, going to a restaurant, learning, or doing any of the other thousand activities that we humans like to pair music with.

 Since music is one of the most important parts of entertainment, it is bound to be a billion-dollar industry.
-The music world is a bit chaotic at the moment with all the different changes in technology, but there are also new ways to make money with music popping up all the time thanks to that same boom in technology.
+The music world is a bit chaotic at the moment with all the different changes in technology, but there are also new ways to make money with music popping up all the time, thanks to that same boom in technology.

 Related Post: See How To Make Money On Spotify

 You can earn money from royalties on streaming sites like Youtube and Spotify.
 Each time your song is played, you earn a small fraction of a cent that can add up a lot if you're getting thousands of plays on your songs.
-Royalties are a great passive income to have since you can earn money at any time from your previous work without actively putting in present hours for it.
+Royalties are a high passive income to have since you can earn money at any time from your previous work without actively putting in present hours for it.

 Related Post: See How Royalties Work And How I've Gotten Paid

 Similar to royalties, sales are a great form of passive income that can earn you money from your previous works at any time.
 Sales in the music world can come from products like singles, albums, merchandise, and show tickets.
 While not all forms of sales are passive, you still have a great amount of scalability in your profits when selling your products to fans.
+Bandcamp is a good place to start here!

 If you are able to consistently come out with a great stream of video and/or audio content to post on a site like Youtube, you should think about getting into starting your own channel.
 Channels that have a high amount of subscribers often see thousands of dollars in earnings monthly.
 The key to this method is being original, consistent, and likable.